 This visitor will show in Google Analytics as Referral or Direct traffic, even though they may have never otherwise heard of your business, that website visit or even sale won’t be attributed to your social media efforts.

-- This is bad news for business owners, really annoying for brand marketers and the stuff of nightmares for social media marketeers.
+- go to site This is bad news for business owners, really annoying for brand marketers and the stuff of nightmares for social media marketeers.

 OK so it’s 2017, we all know social media is a vital channel in our marketing mix, it’s not that we necessarily have to prove its worth anymore but it’s still so important to know what marketing tactics are working best for your business.